Team-Fyve/TeamFyve-RPG/README.md

-# Java 2D RPG
+# Team Fyve Java RPG

-### **Author(s):** Jason Whiting and Joshua Allen.
+### **Author(s):** Jason Whiting and Lucas Johns.
 #### Code inspired by CodeNMore's "NEW Beginner 2D Game Programming" YouTube series.

-This game is a tile-based, top-down RPG similar to the Pokemon series.
-The majority of code was written as I followed CodeNMore's YouTube series, with slight personal changes made along the way.
-The game's future narrative (names of characters and locations, events, and plot) will be origin work written by myself and Joshua Allen.
-The majority of the game's custom tiles and sprites will also be created by Joshua Allen.
+This game is a tile-based, top-down RPG similar to the Pokemon or Fire Emblem franchises, but written in Java.
+Its code was written as we followed CodeNMore's YouTube series, with slight changes made along the way to personalize the game.
+The game's narrative (its characters, locations, events, setting, and plot) will all be original work.
+The final version will also have original, custom-made sprites or possibly some sprites taken from the public domain.
+The majority of the game's custom sprites will be made by either Jason Whiting or Joshua Allen, who is not associated with the team directly.

-This game is still in its infancy as neither of us have enough experience with game-oriented programming to compeltely finish it at this time.
-We hope to periodically return to this game as we gain more knowledge and skill in programming.
+This game is still in its infancy as only the basic groundwork has been made so far.
+We do not have much experience in game-based programming.
+We are also under some time constraints as this is a project for a single college class.
+Due to these factors, the game may not be 100% completed for quite some time, but we will try to add as many features as we can.

-**Last Update:** February 9, 2017 at 7:07am.
+**Last Update:** March 8, 2017 at 10:16 am.